dnuma/rainapp-automation/README.md

 - Verify that the RainApp homepage loads successfully
 - Verify that the user can navigate to the About, Careers, Blog and Support pages from the homepage
+- Verify that the user can't sign up to the blog without checking the newsletter checkbox
-- Verify that the user can click on Book a Demo and Employers Access buttons
+- Verify that the user can sign up to the blog with valid email address
-- Verify that the user can sign up to the blog using valid and invalid data
+- Verify that the user can't sign up to the blog with invalid email address

 ## License